RahulMithyia/practice-dashboards/third_hr_dashboard/README3.md

   - Job Satisfaction Levels
   - Training Hours Completed

-### 3. Data Visualization
+### 4. Data Visualization
+- After loading and cleaning the data, we created visuals that best explain the overall situation and uncover key insights.
-- Used Pivot Charts to visually represent patterns, making insights more accessible.
+- Used Pivot Charts and Power BI visuals to represent patterns in the data.
-- Experimented with different chart types (bar, column, pie, line) to find the most effective visuals for storytelling.
+- Experimented with different chart types (bar, column, pie, line) to enhance interpretability.

 ---